muratk3n/thirdwave/en/README.md

 ---

-They use hair to clean oil spills
+They use hair to clean oil spills.
+Great idea.

 "There's a good reason hair gets oily.
 It's because your hair follicles have little fat glands that ooze oil onto your hair...
 Well, now